 If your spouse entered the U.S. without inspection or by using a fake visa, or you are a permanent resident rather than a citizen, your situation could be more complicated than this article can address.
 You might have difficulty obtaining a green card for your spouse, though it is not impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

-- Bring proof that any previous marriages were legally ended, such as either the original or certified copy of your divorce decree or your spouse's death certificate.
-These documents must have been property authenticated (apostilled) by the appropriate government agency in the United States – the consulate cannot perform this service for you.
+According to information provided by the U.S. embassy, Ukrainian marriages may require the U.S. citizen to have legal status in Ukraine (such as citizenship, a residency permit, a visa, or an entry stamp in the passport).
+You will also need to submit an application and provide various documents, including proof that any previous marriages were legally ended, such as either the original or certified copy of your divorce decree or your spouse's death certificate.
+These documents must, if they weren't issued in Ukraine, have been property authenticated (apostilled) by the appropriate government agency in the United States or elsewhere; the U.S. consulate cannot perform this service for you.

 After the marriage ceremony, you will need to obtain a certificate of that marriage for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, Ukraine included, and will reject your marriage certificate if it doesn't come from the proper source.
-Check the State Department's "Country Reciprocity Schedule" to get further details on what documents from Ukraine it considers valid.
+Check the State Department's List of Reciprocity and Civil Documents by Country to get further details on what documents from Ukraine it considers valid.

 If you will hold your wedding in the U.S., you need to follow the laws of the state where you marry.
-For a summary, see “Marriage Laws in Your State.”
 You will need to obtain a marriage certificate from a local government office.
 A church certificate, for example, is not enough.